Microcar (brand): Electric vehicles

-From 1994 Alco electric was built.
+From 1994, the Alco electric was built.

 From 2006 to 2010, the long-wheelbase version of Microcar's MC Series was used as the basis for the ZENN EV assembled in Canada by ZENN Motor Company with an electric drivetrain.
 It was marketed in the U.S. and Canada under the ZENN brand as a "Neighborhood Electric Vehicle"(NEV), with its top speed governed to 25 mph.
 Microcar began distributing the ZENN in Europe during 2007 under its own brand, as the Microcar ZENN.
 ZENN Motor purchased engineless, rolling chassis from Microcar and installed their own electric motor and drivetrain.
 The ZENNs retailed for $16,900 while actual cost was $65,000.
 Microcar brought electric vehicle production fully in-house with the M.Go Electric in 2009, and ZENN ceased production of its MC-based vehicle in 2010.